Bird Mite Eradication Protocols – Dermanyssus gallinae

-I became heavily infested with D. gallinae in the Fall of 2009 from baby chicks raised in the family home.
-Our older house with its wood paneling and carpet turned out to be “mite heaven,” as Vector Control called it.
-I was more affected than other family members, and spent many nights that winter trying to sleep in the car.
+I became infested with D. gallinae in the Fall of 2009 from baby chicks raised in the family home.
+The Vector Control people called that older house in California, with its wood paneling and wall-to-wall carpeting, “mite heaven.”
+I was more affected than other family members, and spent many nights in the car that winter.

 Eliminating the source did not solve the problem immediately.
 That took over a year and a lot of work.
 Ending a mite infestation requires creating an environment that is so inhospitable to mites that you get rid of them faster than they can reproduce.
 And it starts with getting rid of the source host, in our case the chickens.